TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 - The enclosure shall be properly ventilated to prevent the internal subsystems from overheating.
 - The enclosure shall implement waterproof grommets or liquid sealtight fittings at every point of exterior penetration to create a consistent seal.
 - The enclosure shall include a small drain hole through the bottom of the enclosure to prevent water from being trapped inside the enclosure.
-- The enclosure shall hinder bugs from accessing the interior by protecting any exterior penetration.
+- The enclosure shall hinder insects from accessing the interior by protecting any exterior penetration.
 - The enclosure shall be made of a NEMA 4 rated enclosure ensuring proper protection for indoor and outdoor use.
 Resilient to weather, abrasions, and general deterioration. \[ANSI/NEMA 250-2020\]
 - The enclosure shall have a transparent barrier for viewing all internal components for observation during operation.
 - The enclosure shall allow for easy access for interchanging parts to promote modularity and flexibility in field and home applications.

 ***Overview of Proposed Solution***

 &nbsp;&nbsp;&nbsp;&nbsp;Team 6 proposes the Gratury 16.1" x 12.2" x 7.1" water-resistant outdoor enclosure box as the chosen enclosure.
 It is IP67 rated, exceeding the required waterproof rating.
-Openings for ventilation with metal mesh screens will need to be added to satisfy the requirements for temperature regulation and protection from bug entry.
+Openings for ventilation with metal mesh screens will need to be added to satisfy the requirements for temperature regulation and protection from insect entry.
 The enclosure is NEMA 4 rated, providing durability and protection in rugged environments.
 The enclosure has a transparent front cover for internal observation during operation.
 The enclosure uses 304 stainless steel latches, enabling easy access to the internal components and providing a solution which will remain rust free through repeated outdoor exposure.

 ![81I+3fD0CeL._AC_SL1500_](https://hackmd.io/_uploads/Hy4GOCeWbe.jpg)
 **Figure 1.
 Full View of Proposed Enclosure**